-Where the Christchurch City Council is considering a significant proposal or decision in relation to issues, assets or other matters where one or more of the options involves land or a body of water which is, or may be, important to the relationship of Maori and their culture and traditions with their ancestral land, water, sites, waahi tapu, [iv] valued flora and fauna or other taonga [v], then the views of the Maori Liaison Subcommittee will be sought on:

-- Whether it is important; and if so, whose views should be sought in order to inform the Council of the importance of that relationship; - If after seeking and considering those views the Council is of a mind to proceed with an option that is not compatible with those views, it will refer the matter back to the Maori Liaison Subcommittee and seek their advice before the decision is made.

-In applying this policy, the Council will err on the side of caution; that is, where it is uncertain whether the land or body of water being considered is of cultural importance to Maori, it will refer the matter to the Maori Liaison Subcommittee for its consideration.
+Where the Christchurch City Council is considering a significant proposal or decision in relation to issues, assets or other matters where one or more of the options involves land or a body of water which is, or may be, important to the relationship of Maori and their culture and traditions with their ancestral land, water, sites, waahi tapu, 4 valued flora and fauna or other taonga, 5 then the views of the Maori will be sought on whether it is important and if so, whose views should be sought in order to inform the Council of the importance of that relationship.
+In applying this policy, the Council will err on the side of caution; that is, where it is uncertain whether the land or body of water being considered is of cultural importance to Maori, it will consult with Maori on that matter.